-5 Low-Maintenance Dogs You Barely Need to Walk
+9 Low-Maintenance Dogs You Barely Need to Walk

-"These dogs are typically lower to medium energy, which means they do not need as much exercise as other breeds of dogs," Bunn explains.
+Shannon Bunn, pet expert and CEO of Waggy Pups, tells Best Life that a dachshund is one of the most low-maintenance dogs you can get.
+"These dogs are typically lower to medium energy, which means they do not need as much exercise as other breeds," she says.
 "Their short legs and small frame cannot take on too much, so short walks every day and some moderate playtime can suffice, and of course, lots of cuddling and relaxation."

 Pembroke Welsh Corgi

 In your search for a low-maintenance dog, don't overlook the Pembroke Welsh Corgi, which was, famously, the preferred breed of Queen Elizabeth II.
 "Though the Corgi is more readily associated with royalty, they also make a wonderful dog for seniors and retirees," says Michelle Henry, CEO and founder of Outdoor Dog Fun.

 They are of medium size but don't require an unreasonable level of activity, and they are compact enough to handle with ease.
 "Their breed history as cattle herding dogs means that they are smart and quick to pick up on training, and though they do need daily walks, they aren't too excitable—making them great companions, especially for families with kids, who are a little busy to fit a long walk into their day," Henry says.